Odyssey

 Illustrating showing the schema syntax for spacecats and missions

 A spacecat has a list of missions they've been assigned to.
 A mission can also have more than one spacecat assigned to it, like a crew.
-We want to create a called assignMission that assigns one spacecat to a particular mission.
+We want to create a mutation called assignMission that assigns one spacecat to a particular mission.
 This would update that spacecat's list of missions, and it would also update a mission's list of crew members.

 We'll want to return both, because our client might need both.